IzzyLVA/DoS/README.md

 ## Installation

-To get started with the **DDoS Stress Tester**, you'll need to have Python 3 and some dependencies installed.
+To get started with the **DoS Stress Tester**, you'll need to have Python 3 and some dependencies installed.

 ### Prerequisites